-Although the idea for building a trike first occurred to me in 1995 when I saw a Tri-Magnum at the 20th Annual Christian Motorcyclistís Association rally in Hatfield, Arkansas, in 1995, it took several years for anything to finally start happening in terms of action.
-Iíd think of different configurations for doing a trike while I would ride on the motorcycle to and from rallies and other events, but nothing really jumped out at me until I had the idea of cutting up a VW Bug body and using it.
-Iíve owned a number of VW Bugs over the years, and, when I thought of that, I had my idea for a trike body that would be to my liking.
+Although the idea for building a trike first occurred to me in 1995 when I saw a Tri-Magnum at the 20th Annual Christian Motorcyclistís Association rally in Hatfield, Arkansas, in 1995, it took several years for anything fo finally start happening in terms of action.
+Iíd think of different configurations for doing a trike while I would ride on the motorcycle to and from rallies and other events, but nothing really jumped out at me and I didnít get started in any way until I saw a VW Bug body with a large section cut out of the middle of it, used as an attention-getter and placed in front of the Foreign Car Center, in Hutchinson, KS, where Danny does excellent work on VW and BMW only.
+Iíve owned a number of VW Bugs over the years, and, when I saw that, I had my idea for a trike body that would be to my liking.
 However, I didnít actually get started in any way until 1998.
 A number of people have questioned the 3-wheel configuration, with two wheels up front, so, in addition to the Tri-Magnum site I linked to above, here is another page from his site dealing with 3-wheel vehicle handling characteristics, a diagram to go with it, and some other pages for additional reading about 3-wheel vehicles.
 These pages may address some questions you have.
 However, you have to be able to "think outside the crock pot," (Rosenberg, 2002), or, as Apple computer puts it, to:

 Anyway, while out for lunch one day in October, 1998, driving around aimlessly, I noticed an old 1965 VW Bug with weeds growing around it outside the fence of the back yard of a house .
 I approached the guy who owned it, asked if heíd consider selling it, and purchased it for $100.00.
 With the help of a friend who owns a trailer, it was moved 25 miles to the town where I live, it was ìparkedî outside my fatherís shop, and I got started.